 Yamba Main Beach, Yamba, NSW

-If you have added the legendary east coast Australia road trip to your Australia itinerary, then take our advice and keep going north for another one of the best road trips in Australia!
-We might be biased since we were based in Queensland for more than 2 years (well, more like 6 for Max), but we think it truly is the most beautiful and diverse region in all of Australia.
+If you have added the legendary East Coast Australia road trip to your itinerary, then take our advice and keep going north for another epic road trip.
+We might be biased since we were based in Queensland for more than 3 years (well, more like 6 for Max), but we think it truly is the most beautiful and diverse region in all of Australia.

 Tee Tree Bay, Noosa National Park